18F/Level-Up/pages/lessons.md

 	- [LU-Room-8](https://hangouts.google.com/hangouts/_/gsa.gov/lu-room-8?hl=en&authuser=0)
 	- Slack channel: #wg-compliance

-- **Hacking the bureaucracy at the FBI: Navigating toward more systemic change**
+- **FULL Hacking the bureaucracy at the FBI: Navigating toward more systemic change**
 	- In our work with the FBI, they initially came to us with a technical solution in the form of a "portal".
 We navigated the bureaucracy and held our ground (firmly but diplomatically), to get to something that is much deeper requiring organizational change, including roles, responsibilities, process and technology.
 	- Topic: Client Engagement
 	- Host: Steven Babitch